January 13, 2022

 Today, more than ever, a new approach is needed to delivering capital to the nonprofit sector.
 The pandemic exposed deep disparities in our society created by a confluence of factors—structural racism, wealth inequality, disinvestment in public systems, and the consequences of climate change.
 And it has revealed the important role of nonprofits and social enterprises as “essential businesses” and major drivers of hope and change in our communities.
 For nonprofits like BWM, enterprise capital offers a way to meet the challenges of the 21st century with a financial product that is updated for our times.

-While an Executive Fellow at the Yale School of Management, Andrea Levere drafted the Blueprint for Enterprise Capital to scale the delivery of “philanthropic equity” for nonprofits and social ventures to build their financial strength and resilience while enhancing their impact.
-She is President Emerita of Prosperity Now, an organization that designs and operates major national initiatives to help build the assets and savings of low-income people and advance research and policy that expands economic mobility for all.
+While an executive fellow at the Yale School of Management, Andrea Levere drafted the Blueprint for Enterprise Capital to scale the delivery of “philanthropic equity” for nonprofits and social ventures to build their financial strength and resilience while enhancing their impact.
+She is president emerita of Prosperity Now, an organization that designs and operates major national initiatives to help build the assets and savings of low-income people and advance research and policy that expands economic mobility for all.

-David McGee is the Founder and Executive Director of Build Wealth Minnesota (BWM), a nonprofit that has worked to help thousands of families become self-sufficient and build assets while attaining sustainable social and economic wealth.
+David McGee is the founder and executive Director of Build Wealth Minnesota (BWM), a nonprofit that has worked to help thousands of families become self-sufficient and build assets while attaining sustainable social and economic wealth.
 Since 2004, BWM has trained underserved families and individuals in financial literacy through developing and administering culturally sensitive courses in credit awareness, mortgage underwriting, loan origination, homeownership education, and more.

 Creative Commons License logo